Fractured Magic: Chapter Nine

 “Gareth said it’s probably a misunderstanding,” Maebhe assured her.

 When the elevator lurched to a stop, Maebhe opened the cage door for her companions and followed them out, but as she did, the loose wheel on her old hand-me-down suitcase got stuck in the gap between the elevator and the floor.
-When she couldn't tug it free, she crouched to finesse it.
+When it wouldn’t tug free on its own, she crouched to inspect the issue.
 Behind her, Kieran tapped his foot impatiently.

 “Maebhe,” he sighed.

 “Don’t rush me!
-If I don’t fix this thing now, it’ll fall off halfway down the street,” she said, now tightening the wheel’s loose screws with the pads of her fingers.
-Kieran and Íde gave up, proceeding to the front desk without her.
-Maebhe switched to using her fingernail, her long hair falling into her face.
+If I don’t fix this thing now, it’ll fall off halfway down the street,” she said, now attempting to tighten the wheel’s loose screws with the pads of her fingers.
+Kieran and Íde gave up, went on to front desk without her, and Maebhe switched to using her fingernail, her long hair falling into her face.

 Suddenly, a sharp whistle blew, making Maebhe jump.

-She'd forgotten about the cops from the café, but when she looked up, she found herself in a room full of them.
-A dozen or so clustered around the front desk — around, Maebhe realized with horror, Kieran and Íde.
-Kieran met Maebhe's gaze while they secured handcuffs around his wrists.
+She’d forgotten about the officers from the café, but when she looked up, she found herself in a room full of them.
+Nearly a dozen clustered around the front desk—around Kieran and Íde, Maebhe realized with horror.
+Kieran met Maebhe’s gaze while they secured handcuffs around his wrists.
 “Run, Maebhe!” he yelled.

-Because she'd hung back, only one officer had noticed her.
+Because she’d hung back, only one of the officers had noticed her.
 When he made a grab for her, Maebhe acted without thinking: she punched him in the face, feeling his nose crack beneath her hand.
-While he reeled back, she lunged for the elevator, abandoning her suitcase and jacket.
+While he reeled back, she lunged for the elevator, abandoning both her suitcase and her jacket.
 Abandoning her brother.
 She slammed the cage door shut, and as the elevator lurched into motion, heading up and up, she watched a swarm of officers converge on the doors.

 “Ms. Maebhe, what—?”

-“The police,” Maebhe panted, knowing how she must look — wild, panicked.
+“The police,” Maebhe panted, knowing how she must look, wild and panicked.
 “They arrested Kieran and Íde.
-We were trying to check out and they — they — we didn’t even do anything!
+We were trying to check out and they—they—we didn’t even do anything!
 We were trying to leave!”

 Gareth’s eyes widened to match her own.
 “There must be some mistake.
 I’m sure we can reason with the officers and explain the situation.”

 Maebhe laughed.
 It sounded manic even to her own ears.
 “Are you joking?
-Gallontea's police aren't known for being reasonable, especially to outsiders.
+Gallonten’s police aren’t known for being reasonable, especially to outsiders.
 And Unity hates us.
-This is probably just what they wanted.
+This is probably just what they wanted!
 Oh, gods.”

 “I don’t know about all that,” Gareth said, “But I can go and talk to them.
-I have some small pull here in Gallontea; they might listen to me.”
+I have some small pull here in Gallonten; they might listen to me.”

-“Please,” Maebhe said.
-“I don't — I don't know what to do without them.”
+“Please do,” Maebhe said.
+“I don’t know what I’d do without them.”

 “We’ll figure this out, Ms. Maebhe.
 Try to make yourself comfortable while I’m gone.
 You’re safe here.
 If you go ask the maid, she’ll make you tea to steady your nerves.”